EYEBRIGHT Overview Information

 EYEBRIGHT Side Effects & Safety

-Eyebright might be safe for most people when taken by mouth.
-However, when used directly on the eye, eyebright may not be safe and is not recommended.
+Eyebright is POSSIBLY SAFE for most people when taken by mouth.
+However, when used directly on the eye, eyebright is POSSIBLY UNSAFE and is not recommended.
 It can be contaminated and cause eye infections.
 Side effects of eyebright tincture include confusion, headache, tearing, itching, redness, vision problems, sneezing, nausea, toothache, constipation, cough, trouble breathing, trouble sleeping (insomnia), sweating, and others.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of eyebright during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking eyebright if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of eyebright depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for eyebright.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.